tyleha/beneathdata/content/4 - Email Data.md

 <!-- To me, email is a uniquely dense log of our social interactions.  -->

-So, I was curious what email could tell me about my daily habits and naturally, I turned to Python and Pandas.
+So, I was curious what email could tell me about my daily habits and, naturally, I turned to Python and Pandas.
 This blog will be about exploring the uniquely dense dataset that is your email history and, more seriously, about taking ownership of your own data.
-Trust me, Google is learning tons about you from your email history already, so why shouldn't you?
+Trust me, Google is learning tons about you from your email history already.
+Why shouldn't you?

 <!-- Lastly, this is a great opportunity to learn a bit more about visualization with Python. -->

 You'll need a few basic python packages to follow this tutorial, namely `numpy`, `matplotlib` and `pandas`.
 If you don't already have these data analysis packages, I'd suggest taking a look at [Anaconda](https://www.continuum.io/downloads).
-It's a terrific package manager in its own right and comes with all the packages you'll need for data analysis.
+It's a terrific package manager in its own right and comes with all you'll need for data analysis.

-All this code will be written for Python 3.x and executed in an IPython.
+All this code will be written for Python 3.x and executed in IPython.
 There are a few tweaks you'd need to make to get this working in 2.7, and I'll call them out where applicable.[ref]But you should really start using 3.x for data analysis already.
 It's been 8 years.
 Shame on you.[/ref]

 Here's my import list for this tutorial: